Saving Face (2004 film)

 Saving Face is a 2004 American romantic comedy-drama film directed by Alice Wu, in her feature-length debut.
 The film focuses on Wilhelmina, a young Chinese American surgeon; her unwed, pregnant mother; and her dancer girlfriend.
 It was the first Hollywood movie that centered on Chinese Americans since The Joy Luck Club (1993).

 The name itself is a reference to the pan-East Asian social concept of face.
+Saving Face premiered at the Toronto International Film Festival on September 12, 2004 and was released by Sony Pictures Classics on May 27, 2005 in the United States and received mostly positive reviews from critics.

 Plot

 Dr. Wilhelmina "Wil" Pang is a successful young American surgeon living in New York City.
 Wil is a lesbian but is closeted to her mother Hwei-Lan and her mother's friends.
 Wil is forced by her mother to come to a gathering at the restaurant Planet China with family friends where her mother has plans to set her up with a son of a friend, but Wil is drawn to Vivian, the daughter of one of the Chinese mothers who recently got a divorce.
 They run into each other at the hospital where Wil works, only to discover that Vivian's father is Wil's boss, Dr. Shing.
 Vivian and her father have a tense relationship since Vivian is currently pursuing her love of modern dance instead of the more respectable ballet.

 Wil comes home to discover her mother has been kicked out by her grandfather for being pregnant out of wedlock, bringing shame to the family.
 Wil asks for the identity of the father, but Hwei-Lan refuses to answer.
 From then on, Hwei-Lan lives with Wil.

 Vivian invites Wil to one of her dance shows and after the show, the two hang out.
 Vivian reveals the fact that they had met once before when they were children; Vivian kissed Wil on the nose after Wil rescued her from bullies; Wil ran away afterward.
 Vivian and Wil go to Vivian's apartment and the two kiss.
 The couple goes on several dates, but Wil is afraid of kissing Vivian in public.
 At Vivian's request, Wil presents Vivian to her mother as a friend so that they can meet and the three share an awkward dinner.
 It is revealed later that her mother knows of her homosexuality, but is in denial.

 Set up by Wil, Hwei-Lan goes on several dates to find a man to be a father to her unborn child, but remains unattached.
 She debates on whether to accept the affections of Cho, a man who has loved her for 15 years and is willing to parent her child.